-Recently I’ve been making more with my hands, practicing lettering, doing some photo journalling, and mocking up tutorial projects for you guys.
-And what I’ve found is, the more I do it, the more easily I do it the next day.
+Whenever I go through phases of making more with my hands – practicing lettering, doing some photo journalling, mocking up tutorial projects for you guys – I find that the more I do it, the more easily I do it the next day.
 It’s like my hands making something one day, has opened a little gate in my brain, reminding it how easy and fast making something can be, but also so satisfying and rewarding.

 Hover and Pin that ⤴︎

 Generally it takes 21 days to form a habit, but for a creatively minded person who is trying to make more time to BE creative every day, I think it is far less.
-For me, I think it only took about 3 days, honestly.
-And now I’ve got the itch to do it every day, but the amazing thing is, I actually AM doing it!
+For me, I think it only takes me about 3 days, honestly.
+I find that the biggest block for me to be more creating, really is just starting.

 So.
 Here I go.

 Ta-Da!
-I just stopped for a moment, got out my sharpies, and had a go at some more lettering. and you know what?
+I just stopped for a moment, got out my Tombows, and had a go at some more lettering.
+And you know what?
 NOW I WANT TO DO MORE!
 Go Go Go!

-So, it’s time to take a stand.
-Or make a chair and sit.
-Or make a drawing, some music, a painting, a machine, a lego maze… ANYTHING!
+So, it’s time to get making – anything.
+Create a drawing, some music, a painting, a machine, a lego maze… ANYTHING!

 Just make the commitment to make for the next few days, and see where it takes you.